acidgenomics/koopa/README.md

 - [fish][].
 Not [POSIX][]-compliant, which makes it tricky to support, but it's a really great interactive shell.

-## Note on dotfiles

-Koopa is intended to help simplify the bioinformatics side of a user's shell configuration.
-Take a look at Mike's [dotfiles][] repo for an example configuration that sources koopa (refer to `shprofile`).

 ## Installation

 First, clone the repository: